liyc-ai/RL-pytorch/README.md

 # ILAlgo
 Imitation Learning Algorithms Codebase with Reinforcement Learning Baseline Algorithms with Pytorch backend.
-All code are tested on Mujoco, issues and bug report are welcome.
+All code are tested on Mujoco.

+**Note**: Code are under development.
+Issues,  bug reports and PRs are welcome.

 ## Install Dependency